emanuele-f/PCAPdroid/advanced_features.md

 <img src="./images/trailer_wireshark.png" width="600" />
 </p>

-When the trailer is enabled, a fake Ethernet header will be added to the packets to encapsulate both the the trailer and the original IP header and data.
-This makes it possible to recover the original capture data by simply skipping the Ethernet header.
+When the trailer is enabled, a fake Ethernet header will be added to the packets to encapsulate both the PCAPdroid trailer and the original IP header and data.
+This makes it possible to recover the original capture data by simply skipping the Ethernet header and removing the Ethernet trailer.
+The Ethernet trailer is padded with zeros so that the PCAPdroid trailer starts on a 4-bytes boundary.
 Here is a description of the fields in the PCAPdroid trailer:

 | Offset | Size (Bytes) | Name    | Type   | Description                |
 |-------:|-------------:|---------|--------|----------------------------|